pair_coeff I J args

 Click on the style to display the formula it computes, arguments specified in the pair_style command, and coefficients specified by the associated pair_coeff command.

 Note that there are also additional pair styles (not listed on the pair_style doc page) submitted by users which are included in the LAMMPS distribution.
-The list of these with links to the individual styles are given in the pair section of this page.
+The full list of all pair styles is on the Commands pair doc page.

 There are also additional accelerated pair styles (not listed on the pair_style doc page) included in the LAMMPS distribution for faster performance on CPUs, GPUs, and KNLs.
 The individual style names on the Commands pair doc page are followed by one or more of (g,i,k,o,t) to indicate which accerlerated styles exist.